nishantrvarma/crypto_miner/README.md

-Project 1
-Vivek Goyal UFID : 8388-6402
-Nishant Varma UFID : 8593-9695

 Bitcoins are the most popular crypto-currency in common use.
 At their heart, bitcoins use the hardness of cryptographic hashing (SHA-256) to ensure a limited “supply” of coins.
 The goal of this first project is to use Elixir and the actor model to build a good solution to this problem that runs well on multi-core machines.
-In our project, we implemented a server which has a miner and a listener module.
+In this project, I implemented a server which has a miner and a listener module.
 The miner module keeps mining for bitcoins while the listener module waits to see if any other workers (hosts) make their presence available.
 If available, the server assigns the worker to start mining by providing it with a random seed value to begin mining from.
 Once the worker finds bitcoins, it notifies the server which subsequently prints the bitcoin as output.
 •	Size of the work unit that results in best performance The server assigns each worker with a new random seed appended with a counter.
 	This counter ticks from 0 to infinity and prevents any of the workers from having a